 “Mr. G — I figured it out!”
-Courey Harris shouted, as a small car built from Legos and other mechanical parts sped along a large table scattered with colorful block structures.
+Courey Harris shouted, as a small Lego car sped along a table scattered with colorful block structures.

 Courey, a 7th grader at Charles P. Caldwell Middle School, is one of about 15 students who meet twice a week after school to build and program robots in the computer lab of Gary Comer Youth Center, a United Way community partner in Greater Grand Crossing.
 There, the group of fifth through eighth graders from the South Side Chicago neighborhood learn the building blocks of academic success — critical thinking and problem-solving skills.

 On that Monday afternoon, Courey was determined to program his robot car to drive forward and lift its arm attachment.
 Using a desktop computer program, he created a sequence of motions to download to the robot’s computer.

 Upon further inspection of Courey’s car, Mr. Alex Guzinski, the center’s technology coordinator, sent him back to the drawing board to tweak his programming.
 “You’re so close!”
 Mr. Guzinski said, encouraging Courey.